scalr-integrations/kitchen-scalr/README.md

 ### scalr_platform
 **Required in Role mode** This is the identifier of the underlying cloud platform.
 Examples: "ec2", "gce", "openstack".
 ### scalr_location
-**Required** This is a string corresponding to the cloud location used to create the instance.
+**Required in Role mode** This is a string corresponding to the cloud location used to create the instance.
 Example: "us-east-1"
+### scalr_base_farm_role
+**Optional** This is a yaml representation of a Farm Role Object as described in the APIv2 in Scalr.
+When kitchen-scalr creates a server, it merges this object with the previously-described parameters and creates the corresponding Farm Role.
+This section can be used to configure Security Groups, Networking etc...
+You can put the same parameters there as the ones you would get with a `scalr-ctl farm-roles get`.
 ## Configuration example
     ---
     driver: